uqlibrary/fez-frontend/README.md

 Staging/production build has routing based on `createBrowserHistory()`, other branches rely on `createHashHistory()` due to URL/Cloudfront restrictions

+### Gotchas

+There are some build steps that are exclusive to master, staging and production branches:
+- npm run test:unit:ci1
+- npm run test:e2e:dashboard

+This means that even when a given branch passes tests and builds successfully in CB, it doesn't necessary mean that it's free issues.

+In order to identify possible issues before pushing master upstream, make sure to run the commands above locally after merging your changes to that branch.

+For more details, look at ./bin/codebuild-test.sh

 ## Google Analytics integration

 Fez-frontend includes GTM (Google Tag Manager).
 GTM is set at webpack build time in webpack configuration.
 It can be